-The national park headquarters and visitor center are located in the village of Pago Pago, past McDonald's and across from Pago Way Service Station.
+The national park headquarters and visitor center is Open on weekdays from 8:00 am to 4:30 pm.
+Closed on weekends and federal holidays.
+Located in Pago Pago, across from the Pago Way Service Station.

-Lodging is available on all islands except Olosega.
-Homestay lodging is the only type available on Ta'u.
+Lodging is available on all islands except 'Aunu'u.
+Homestay lodging is the only type available on Ta'u and Olosega.
 Camping is prohibited within the park.

 Did You Know?